-With over 7.6 billion tons, the world's thermal coal production has reached an all-time high in 2023.
-According to the IEA, coal is now at peak production that will decline from this year.
-However, not all coal miners are acting in line with that forecast.
-The US and Europe do mine less coal every year.
-This decline is more than compensated by Indonesia, India, and China, which have ramped up their coal production since 2021.
-According to the Global Coal Exit List, 360 companies are still expanding their coal mining operations.
-269 of these companies - 66% - are developing new mines and expanding existing ones in Asia.
-Existing coal mines already hold enough carbon and methane to push us beyond 1.5 degrees.
-However, companies on GCEL are planning to develop new thermal coal mining projects with a total capacity of 2.5 billion tons per year.
+Coal mining is harmful for the environment and people.
+To open a With over 7.6 billion tons, the world's thermal coal production has mine, companies need to clear the land of its forest or meadows. reached an all-time high in 2023.
+According to the IEA, coal is now When they dig deeper, they need to pump off the ground water.
+They at peak production that will decline from this year.
+However, not all produce an enormous amount of dust when they bring earth and coal coal miners are acting in line with that forecast.
+The US and Europe to the surface.
+The dust covers plants, arable land and any exposed do mine less coal every year.
+This decline is more than compensated surfaces.
+Small dust particles find their way into the lungs of workers by Indonesia, India, and China, which have ramped up their coal production since 2021.
+According to the Global Coal Exit List, 360 and local inhabitants.
+In consequence, coal communities usually companies are still expanding their coal mining operations.
+269 of these have an unusually high rate of respiratory diseases.
+Open mines also constantly emit methane which contributes to climate change, without companies - 66% - are developing new mines and expanding existing burning even one chunk of coal.
+If a mine is not properly closed or left ones in Asia.
+Existing coal mines already hold enough carbon and abandoned, it will keep emitting methane and acidic waters.
+Acid mine methane to push us beyond 1.5 degrees.
+However, companies on GCEL are planning to develop new thermal coal mining projects with a total leakage contaminates the surrounding areas decades after the mining companies have left the site. capacity of 2.5 billion tons per year.
 This equals 33% of the world's coal production in the supposed peak year 2023.